-The subgenre of science fiction/comedy was certainly no stranger to the Disney Studio as they made good money off such classics as The Absent Minded Professor and The Computer Wore Tennis Shoes but it was in 1979 that the studio decided to tackle Mark Twain in their adaptation of his satiric tale of A Connecticut Yankee in King Arthur’s Court.
-Now the Mark Twain story dealt with a man hit in the head who then wakes up under a tree in a rural area of Camelot while the Disney version uses a spacecraft and Einstein’s Theory of Relativity, so Disney is going a tad off book with this one.
+The sub genre of science fiction/comedy was certainly no stranger to the Disney Studio, as they made good money off such classics as The Absent-Minded Professor and The Computer Wore Tennis Shoes, but it was in 1979 that the studio decided to tackle Mark Twain in their adaptation of his satiric tale of A Connecticut Yankee in King Arthur’s Court.
+Now, the Mark Twain story dealt with a man hit in the head, who then wakes up under a tree in a rural area of Camelot, while the Disney version used a spacecraft and Einstein’s Theory of Relativity, so to be clear, Disney is going a tad off book with this one.

-The movie opens with NASA director Dr. Zimmerman (Cyril Shaps) explaining Project Stardust, a space mission that will allow them to explore the planets of this galaxy and beyond, to a group of political and military personal and he runs into problems when he mentions that this will be a manned flight.
+The movie opens with NASA director Dr. Zimmerman (Cyril Shaps) explaining Project Stardust – a space mission that will allow them to explore the planets of this galaxy and beyond – to a group of political and military personnel, and he runs into problems when he mentions that this will be a manned flight.
 Senator Milburn (Robert Beatty) stops him in his tracks, “You intend to put fine young American men into that untried contraption, and shoot them out of this world into some Never Never Land!”
-With the dangers of his funding being cut Zimmerman calls on NASA jack-of-all-trades Tom Trimble (Dennis Dugan) to build a humanoid, “I want a robot that can walks, talks, sees, reacts, the works.”
+With the danger of his funding being cut Zimmerman calls on NASA jack-of-all-trades Tom Trimble (Dennis Dugan) to build a humanoid, “I want a robot that can walk, talks, sees, reacts, the works.”

-Hermes was damaged during the launching accident so it’s up to Trimble to land them back on Earth but when they do he’s a bit shocked to find out that they haven’t landed back at Cape Canaveral instead they have arrived at Cornwall, England in 508 AD just a stone’s throw from King Arthur’s Camelot.
-Trimble ventures out of the spacecraft in a full EVA spacesuit, that includes the standard mirrored visor, and this of course has a rather scary effect on a 5th century peasant girl Alisande (Sheila White) who takes Trimble to be some sort of monster.
-The character of Ali is easily the highlight of the movie and actress Sheila White’s comedic timing as a superstitious maiden is brilliant as she plays this somewhat dim yet lovable girl who believes the goose she is carrying is her father turned into a fowl by dark magic.
-In fact her father was captured by the nefarious Sir Mordred (Jim Dale) as part of a land grab scheme that will allow him to fund an army big enough to overthrow King Arthur.
-Ali was heading to Camelot to seek Merlin’s aid when she came across the landing Stardust and she tries to dissuade Trimble from going there.
+Hermes was damaged during the launching accident, so it’s up to Trimble to land them back on Earth, but when they do he’s a bit shocked to find out that they haven’t landed back at Cape Canaveral instead they have arrived at Cornwall England in 508 AD, just a stone’s throw from King Arthur’s Camelot.
+Trimble ventures out of the spacecraft in a full EVA spacesuit, that includes the standard mirrored visor, and this, of course, has a rather scary effect on a 5th-century peasant girl Alisande (Sheila White), who takes Trimble to be some sort of monster.
+The character of Ali is easily the highlight of the movie, and actress Sheila White’s comedic timing as a superstitious maiden is brilliant, as she plays this somewhat dim yet lovable girl who believes the goose she is carrying is her father turned into a fowl by dark magic.
+In fact, her father was captured by the nefarious Sir Mordred (Jim Dale), this film’s chief villain, as part of a land grab scheme that would allow him to fund an army big enough to overthrow King Arthur.
+Ali was heading to Camelot to seek Merlin’s aid when she came across the landing Stardust, and she does her best to dissuade Trimble from going there.

 Before Trimble has a chance to explain to Ali that he isn’t a monster they are captured by Sir Mordred and are marched off to Camelot to see the King.
-Now this is a Disney film and so one doesn’t expect it to be all that faithful to the Arthurian legends but this movie is more in keeping with Monty Python and the Holy Grail than it is to the tales of the Round Table found in more notable works such as Sir Thomas Malory’s Le Morte d’Arthur.
-In this version of Camelot King Arthur (Kenneth More) is more a doddering old man than the one who united a kingdom, and he mostly bickers with the equal aged Sir Gawain (John Le Mesurier) like an old married couple.
-Merlin (Ron Moody) is introduced as a court magician who dazzles the residents of Camelot with simple sleight of hand party tricks and is eventually revealed to be in league with Mordred.
-The villainous Mordred himself is shown to be the most accurate depiction of his “historic” analog as he is still a betrayer of the King even in this version.
-What is missing here are all the other Knights of the Round table.
-Arthur explains to Trimble that Lancelot, “Has taken leave, something about rescuing a maiden” but the one major character that is decidedly absent with no explanation is that of Guinevere.
-I think maybe Arthur was lying to Trimble and he was just covering up for that fact that Lancelot had actually run off with King’s wife.
+Now, this is a Disney film so one doesn’t expect it to be all that faithful to the Arthurian legends, but this movie is more in keeping with Monty Python and the Holy Grail than it is to the tales of the Round Table found in more notable works such as Sir Thomas Malory’s Le Morte d’Arthur.
+In this version of Camelot King Arthur (Kenneth More) is more a doddering old man than the one who united a kingdom into a Golden Age, and he mostly bickers with the equal-aged Sir Gawain (John Le Mesurier) like an old married couple.
+Merlin (Ron Moody) is introduced as a court magician, who dazzles the residents of Camelot with simple sleight-of-hand party tricks, and is eventually revealed to be in league with Mordred.
+The villainous Mordred himself is shown to be the most accurate depiction of his “historic” analog, as he is still a betrayer of the King even in this version.
+What is missing here is all the other Knights of the Round table.
+Arthur explains to Trimble that Lancelot, “Has taken leave, something about rescuing a maiden” but the one major character that is decidedly absent, with no explanation, is that of Guinevere.
+I think maybe Arthur was lying to Trimble and he was just covering up for the fact that Lancelot had actually run off with King’s wife.

-In Mark Twain’s book our hero is able to prevent himself from being burnt at the stake by predicting a solar eclipse, having previously learned of this historical event, while in the Disney movie Trimble survives simply because his spacesuit is fireproof.
-It’s really not fair to compare Twain’s novel, which was a satire of the romanticized ideas of chivalry and of the idealization of the Middle Ages common in the novels of Sir Walter Scott and other 19th century literature, while the Disney movie was simply a goofball fish-out-of-water comedy.
-Where Twain’s hero used his knowledge of the future to modernize medieval Europe; creating factories, ending slavery and developing gunpowder and modern weapons, poor ole Tom Trimble simply has his robot pal Hermes stand in for him when Sir Mordred challenges him to a joust, uses his shuttle’s land rover as well his jetpack and portable laser to defend Camelot from the forces of Mordred.
+In Mark Twain’s book, our hero was able to prevent himself from being burnt at the stake by predicting a solar eclipse, having previously learned of this historical event from an almanac, while in the Disney movie Trimble survives simply because his spacesuit is fireproof.
+It’s really not fair to compare Twain’s novel, which was a satire of the romanticized ideas of chivalry and of the idealization of the Middle Ages – which was common in the novels of Sir Walter Scott and other 19th-century literature – while the Disney movie was simply a goofball fish-out-of-water comedy.
+Where Twain’s hero used his knowledge of the future to modernize medieval Europe; creating factories, ending slavery and developing gunpowder and modern weapons, poor ole Tom Trimble simply has his robot pal Hermes stand-in for him when Sir Mordred challenges him to a joust, uses his shuttle’s land rover as well his jetpack and portable laser to defend Camelot from the forces of Mordred.

-Throughout the film we get Trimble trying his best to survive in this rather perilous time, where almost every hand is against him; he must expose the villainous machinations of Sir Mordred, who he discovers has Ali’s father locked in the dungeon (him not being a goose never does quite sink into Ali’s brain), he uncovers documented proof that Mordred is snatching up land in a bid to overthrow Arthur (which he does while Hermes gets his head and limbs knocked off while jousting against Mordred), he attempts to win the heart of Ali (who reveals her feelings to Hermes thinking the robot is Trimble), and then Merlin is revealed to be a traitor as well when he steals Trimble’s laser gun, kidnaps Ali, and delivers them both to Mordred.
-Lucky for us Trimble knows that a laser is no match for a good reflective surface so he rushes off to confront Mordred wearing Arthur’s gold plated armor.
+Throughout the film we get Trimble trying his best to survive in this rather perilous time, where almost every hand is against him, for he must expose the villainous machinations of Sir Mordred, who he discovers has Ali’s father locked in the dungeon – him not being a goose never does quite sink into Ali’s brain – and he uncovers documented proof that Mordred is snatching up land in a bid to overthrow Arthur – which he does while Hermes gets his head and limbs knocked off while jousting against Mordred – and he attempts to win the heart of Ali, who reveals her feelings to Hermes thinking the robot is Trimble, and then Merlin is revealed to be a traitor as well when he steals Trimble’s laser gun, kidnaps Ali, and delivers them both to Mordred.
+Lucky for us Trimble knows that a laser is no match for a good reflective surface, so he rushes off to confront Mordred wearing Arthur’s gold-plated armour.

-Disney’s Unidentified Flying Oddball is a charming and harmless comedy that is populated with gifted character actors in service of a rather lite script that has a very tenuous grip on reality.
-That Trimble survives a sword fight with Mordred by magnetizing the knight’s blade by just hitting it with a hammer is all about the comedy and not scientific probabilities, and after winning the day Trimble reluctantly leaves Ali behind because he is worried that the trip back to the future aboard the Stardust would cause her to age a thousand years.
-I’m not sure how that even remotely makes a lick of sense but it doesn’t matter because as Trimble and Hermes engage the light drive they discover Ali’s goose had stowed away on board and as it didn’t appear to be rapidly age Tom orders Hermes to turn the ship around and head back to Camelot and get his girl.
+Disney’s Unidentified Flying Oddball is a charming and harmless comedy, one that is populated with gifted character actors in service of a rather lite script, a script with a very tenuous grip on reality.
+That Trimble survives a sword fight with Mordred, by magnetizing the knight’s blade just hitting it with a hammer, is all about the comedy and not scientific probabilities, and after winning the day Trimble reluctantly leaves Ali behind because he is worried that the trip back to the future aboard the Stardust would cause her to age a thousand years.
+I’m not sure how that even remotely makes a lick of sense, but it doesn’t matter because as Trimble and Hermes engage the light drive they discover Ali’s goose had stowed away on board, and as it didn’t appear to rapidly age Tom orders Hermes to turn the ship around and head back to Camelot and get his girl.

-This was of course not the only adaptation of Mark Twain’s novel; Will Rodgers and Bing Crosby both starred in theatrical adaptations of this book and even the Transformers took a stab at the subject with “A Decepticon Raider in King Arthur’s Court” but for me I will always have a soft spot for Disney’s Unidentified Flying Oddball or as it’s also known A Spaceman in King Arthur’s Court.
-It may not be the best time travel movie ever made but it is easily one of the most charming and my only real criticism hasn’t anything to do with how fast and loose it plays with science but in the change of Arthur’s faithful friend and mentor Merlin into a betrayer.
+This was of course not the only adaptation of Mark Twain’s novel, Will Rodgers and Bing Crosby both starred in theatrical adaptations of this book, and even the Transformers took a stab at the subject with “A Decepticon Raider in King Arthur’s Court,“ but for me, I will always have a soft spot for Disney’s Unidentified Flying Oddball, or as it’s also known A Spaceman in King Arthur’s Court.
+It may not be the best time travel movie ever made but it is easily one of the most charming, and my only real criticism hasn’t anything to do with how fast and loose it played with science but with the change of Arthur’s faithful friend and mentor Merlin into a betrayer.
 That was just wrong.